mrmartin/mrmartin.github.io/_posts/2018-09-26-Blockchain_Extensions.markdown

 The blockchain is an incredible system: a unified ledger of verified transactions based on anonymous computations.
 With the opportunities this creates, there are also downsides, which in turn lead to ideas for improvement.
 Below are three ideas on how the blockchain could be extended which I haven't seen elsewhere.

-1)A cryptocurrency where transactions are verified by the buyer and seller directly
+# A cryptocurrency where transactions are verified by the buyer and seller directly

 A pitfall of bitcoin is the length of time it takes to verify a transaction, often causing me to wait in the pub and get another drink long after I've paid.
 Wouldn't it be great if we could simply use the public-private key pair to validate transactions directly on the transaction device?
 But the valuable de-centralization of cryptocurrencies comes at a cost: majority voting.
 If there isn't a commong ledger, how does the recipient know that the coin hasn't been spent already?